Anton-Latukha/hsmv/README.md

       --to-path ARG            The target module path
       MODULEPATH               Filepath for a module
       --dry-run                Don't make changes, just print what would be done.

+Pipe in all the files in your project.
+If I were to do it on this project, it would be:

+    $ find src app test -name '*.hs' | \
+      xargs hsmv --from Hsmv --to Hsmv2 \
+                 --from-path src/Hsmv.hs --to-path src/Hsmv2.hs

+You can use `--dry-run` to see what would be changed in all the files before running it.